Golang-Venezuela/adan-bot/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-name: Feature Go Venezuela
+name: Request Feature Go Venezuela
-about: Feature Go Venezuela
+about: Request Feature Go Venezuela
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''
 ---

-**Porque**
+**Why**
-Porque este cambio es necesario, que solucionamos con este cambio.
+Why is this change necessary?
+What is this solving/improving?
+What feature is it helping us to build?

-**Que**
+**What**
-Que se necesita para este cambio?
+What exactly is necessary for this change?